Resources

 Yes, quit apps increase success rates by 40-70% compared to quitting without support.

 Apps work by providing 24/7 support, tracking progress to maintain motivation, offering distraction during cravings, and creating accountability.
 AI-powered apps like Kaivo personalize support based on your patterns.
-Key features that matter: craving timers, health milestone tracking, money saved calculations, and community features.
+Key features that matter: craving timers, health milestone tracking, money saved calculations, and a calming audio library for breathing and meditation.
 The most effective apps combine behavioral science with real-time intervention.

 Where can I find free support to quit vaping?